 How to Clean Tile Grout

-When the dirt and grime is sufficiently broken up, wipe clean with a cloth or kitchen sponge.
+When the dirt and grime are sufficiently broken up, wipe clean with a cloth or kitchen sponge.
 For tougher stains, allow the mixture to sit on the grout for 10 minutes before scrubbing.

 What Cleans Grout the Best?